Residential Permit Parking (RPP) Districts

 For more information:

 No Parking from 12:00 midnight to 6:00 a.m.
-EXCEPT for vehicles that display a valid City tax decal or a guest or visitor permits for District 12.
+EXCEPT for vehicles that are registered with the City or display a guest or visitor permits for District 12.

-Overnight parking is prohibited from 12:00 midnight to 6:00 a.m. in selected city blocks including the Varsity Park and the Brookville/ Seminary Valley residential neighborhoods, unless the vehicle displays either a valid City tax decal on the windshield, or a Guest or Visitor permit.
+Overnight parking is prohibited from 12:00 midnight to 6:00 a.m. in selected city blocks including the Varsity Park and the Brookville/ Seminary Valley residential neighborhoods, unless the vehicle is either registered with the City or displays a Guest or Visitor permit.
 Visitor and/or guest permit could be obtained online or at the Treasury Division of the Finance Department, City Hall, Room 1510, 8:00 a.m. to 5:00 p.m., Monday through Friday.

 2 or 3 Hour parking (depending on the location) from 8 a.m. to 9 p.m. in Old Town and Carlyle and 8 a.m. to 6 p.m. in Potomac Yard Monday through Saturday.

 Multi-space parking meters have replaced most single-space devices in Old Town.
-The rate at multi-space meters is $1.75 per hour, and the rate at single-space meters is $1.25 per hour.
-Meters in Old Town and Carlyle require payment Monday through Saturday, from 8 a.m. to 9 p.m., and are free on Sundays and state holidays.
+The rate at multi-space meters is generally $1.75 per hour, and the rate at single-space meters is generally $1.25 per hour.
+Meters in Old Town and Carlyle generally require payment Monday through Saturday, from 8 a.m. to 9 p.m., and are free on Sundays and state holidays.
 Meters in Potomac Yard require payment Monday through Saturday, from 8 a.m. to 6 p.m., and are free on Sundays and state holidays.
 Meter times and prices may vary based on location, so drivers should always read all signage carefully before parking on-street.

 Parking for Persons with Disabilities